-The funding for NDIS Appeals advocacy is separate from other advocacy funding provided under NDAP, and must be used to meet the costs of employing an advocate (and other eligible costs as per 7) and deliver services as outlined in 2.1.
-The funding has been distributed based on potential numbers of people in service areas and a percentage of those likely to seek review in the AAT or IER program.
+The funding for NDIS Appeals Program (which is separate from other advocacy funding provided under NDAP) must be used to meet the costs of employing an advocate (and other eligible costs as per item 7) and deliver services as outlined in item 2.1.
+The funding has been distributed based on potential numbers of people in service areas and a percentage of those likely to seek review in the ART.